What is Amikacin?

 Frequently Asked Questions

-Amikacin therapy is administered once a day to outpatients and it may be a feasible treatment option for mild to moderate urinary tract infections caused by ESBL-EC, in cases of adverse drug reactions to carbapenem, or in places with limited resources, provided that patients are closely monitored for renal function.
+Amikacin is administered once daily to outpatients and may be considered for mild to moderate urinary tract infections caused by ESBL-producing E. coli.
+This option is particularly viable in cases where patients cannot tolerate carbapenems or in settings with limited medical resources, provided close monitoring of renal function is maintained.

 Amikacin sulfate injection is given intravenously or intramuscularly.
 Amikacin should not be physically premixed with any other medicinal drugs but should be administered separately based on the recommended dose and route.
-The patient's pretreatment body weight should be obtained for the correct dosage calculation.
+The patient's initial body weight should be obtained to ensure accurate dosage calculation.

 Amikacin is a highly effective amino-glycoside, highly effective against extended-spectrum beta-lactamase (ESBL) bacteria.
 Older patients suffer from more urinary tract infections (UTIs) and have a higher frequency of infections with resistant bacteria, especially among frail nursing home residents.